JamesDLD/terraform/README.md

 ------------
 Simple and Powerful

 HashiCorp Terraform enables you to safely and predictably create, change, and improve infrastructure.
-It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
+It is an open source tool that codifies APIs into declarative configuration files that can be shared among team members, treated as code, edited, reviewed, and versioned.

 Objective